 An echocardiogram can be done to diagnose a PFO.
 If the PFO is not easily seen, a cardiologist can perform a "bubble test."
 Saline solution (salt water) is injected into the body as the cardiologist watches the heart on an ultrasound (echocardiogram) monitor.
 If a PFO exists, tiny air bubbles will be seen moving from the right to left side of the heart.

-This condition is not treated unless there are other heart problems, or the person had a stroke caused by a blood clot to the brain.
+This condition is not treated unless there are other heart problems, symptoms, or if the person had a stroke caused by a blood clot to the brain.

 An infant who has no other heart defects will have normal health and life span.